 I am an assistant professor at the Singapore Institute of Technology (online version of my curriculum vitae available here).
-I am part of the Design and Specialized Business cluster, teaching in the Digtal Communications and Integrated Media programme.
+I am part of the Business, Communication and Design cluster, teaching in the Digtal Communications and Integrated Media (DCIM) programme.
+I am the subject coordinator for Digital Web Analytics and Digital Media Production areas in DCIM, as well as the faculty adviser to the SIT student chapter of the Institute of Public Relations Singapore.

 Before joining SIT, I taught at the Department of Communications and New Media at the National University of Singapore for ten years: three years as a teaching assistant and seven years as a lecturer.
 I received my PhD, Masters of Arts and Bachelors of Social Sciences with Honours from the department and was awarded the NTUC Income Prize for topping my undergraduate cohort.